 Today, many facilities that seek to support individuals with disabilities instead foster physical and social isolation.

 Perhaps they’re at the far end of an industrial park, in a building with few windows, where rents are lower.
 Maybe they’re not on public transportation routes.
 Most likely, there are few retail outlets nearby, and therefore few opportunities for creating connections, exploring job possibilities, and—ultimately—landing a job.

 All of this is exactly backward.
 Resources aimed at supporting individuals with disabilities should be all about opportunity, and inclusion.
 That’s why the Center for Linking Lives will be the home for Northeast Arc’s community-facing programs.
 It’s a setting that will provide significant opportunities for people in those programs to acquire new skills, become more active, gain confidence, and emerge as more active participants in their communities.

-When completed, the Center for Linking Lives will be:
+The Center for Linking Lives is:

-An amenity-rich location, including recreation facilities, restaurants, banking, community and retail spaces, and even a house of worship—all resources to which our client population deserves access, and from which they will benefit greatly
+An amenity-rich location, including recreation facilities, restaurants, banking, community and retail spaces, and even a house of worship—all resources to which our client population deserves access, and from which they benefit greatly

 A place where our client population can learn and practice skills that will make them valuable in the workplace, and move them many steps closer to real independence and inclusion

 A family support center, where families can gather, attend groups, and get the information and other resources and assistance they need